MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/manage.md

 Follow these steps to see the details for a UI flow:

-1. Sign into Microsoft Flow.
+1. Sign into Power Automate.
 1. Select **My flows** > **UI flows (preview)**.
 1. Select any of your UI flows.